 Since I wrote only a brief post last night on Chance Warmack, I thought I’d expand my brief thoughts on him.

-The questions I had Thursday going into the draft were would any players be taken other than the top three offensive tackles and the rough top six defensive players in the draft before the Titans had to pick.
-If there were, then the Titans had, I thought, could add a difference-maker on a side of the ball where they don't really have any.
+The question I had Thursday going into the draft was would any players be taken other than the top three offensive tackles and the rough top six defensive players in the draft before the Titans had to pick.
+If there were, then the Titans, I thought, could add a difference-maker on a side of the ball where they don’t really have any.
 If those top defensive players were gone, though, I thought they might try to trade down and if they had to stay put at #10 would take the top guard.

 With the right guard need filled, the Titans will likely look to the defensive side of the ball on day two, as they did last year.
 There are a number of good corners still available, the run on safeties has yet to really begin in earnest, and while they’re not as good as the ones who went yesterday, there are defensive linemen available today as well.
 Right now the Titans are probably hoping teams start to attack the quarterback group between 33 and their first pick tonight at 40.
 Will it finally happen, or will players like Geno Smith, Ryan Nassib, Matt Barkley and the like have to wait even longer, leaving fewer players they’re likely interested in available for the Titans?